Rushwind13/RayTracer/README.md

 ## HOW TO RUN THE RAYTRACER
-* Zeroth) ZeroMQ, libpng, GLM, msgpack, and libPNGWriter are required (use brew except for pngwriter which needs to be git clone / cmake'd)
+* Zeroth) ZeroMQ, libpng, GLM, msgpack, nlohmann-json and libPNGWriter are required (use brew except for pngwriter which needs to be git clone / cmake'd)
 * First) Widget.o is required to link (this is my implementation of ZeroMQ over IPC, using a "setup/loop" methodology)
 * Second) ControlChannel (found in zmq_widgets/bin) is required and must be started first! (this links the "broadcast" and "control" channels together -- note, this is by far the biggest performance bottleneck of the build -- should probably use separate channels for each function)
 * Third) start Black, Background, ColorResults, DepthChart, IntersectResults, Lit, Reflection, Shader, and Writer (these are all services, so start them in separate windows / processes)